stefan-b-jakobsson/x16-upgrade/README.md

 - Firmware versions before 47.2.3 cannot determine if bootloader v3 is installed or if there is no bootloader installed.
-- Proceed id you know that bootloader v3 is installed.
+- Proceed if you know that bootloader v3 is installed.

 Momentarily press Power+Reset <br>